 A calendar is an important tool for making schedules and helps keep track of important events of life.
 An email client with a calendar can easily create schedules, mark important days, and even auto-detect dates from incoming emails and add them to your schedule.
 Just like our phones, email clients can also manage contact lists.

 Email clients’ functionality can also be extended using plugins.
-If you are a developer, you can create plugins or use the plugins already developed by the email client or community.
+If you are a developer, you can create or use the plugins already developed by the email client or community.

 Best Linux Email Clients